Andycillin/udemy-downloader-cli/README.md

 # Udemy Downloader CLI
 Mini script for downloading Videos & Assets from Udemy and Udemy Business

+Version 1.3

 Author: Andy Tran

 Sourcecode: [Github](https://github.com/Andycillin/udemy-downloader-cli)

+## Features:
+- Supports both Udemy and Udemy Business
+- Login once
+- List all enrolled courses and download 'em all
+- Download a single course of choice
+- Download a single lecture of choice
+- All supplementaries belonging to the lecture will be included in download

 ## Usage:
 ```bash